Reviews and appeals

 - moderation of a teacher-marked assessment

-Our rules also allow (but do not require) exam boards to accept requests for reviews directly from individual students.
-It is for each exam board to decide whether, and, if so, in what circumstances, they will accept requests from students.
-If the exam board chooses not to accept requests directly from students.
-Where this is the case, the exam board must make sure students have an opportunity to appeal against their school’s or college’s decision not to ask for a review of marking, and also any decision they take not to seek access to a student’s script.
+Our rules also allow (but do not require) exam boards to accept requests for reviews of marking directly from individual students.
+Each exam board can decide whether – and, if so, in what circumstances – it will accept requests from students.
+Most exam boards choose not to accept requests directly from students.
+Where this is the case, the exam board must make sure schools and colleges give students the opportunity to appeal against any decision they take not to ask the exam board for a review of marking, and also any decision they take not to seek access to a student’s script.

-If a school or college (or a student, where the exam allows them to) requests a review, the exam board must carry one out in line with our rules, and communicate the results of the review to the school, college or student.
+If a school or college (or a student, where the exam board allows them to) requests a review, the exam board must carry one out in line with our rules, and communicate the outcome of the review to the school, college or student.

 Information to help decide whether to ask for a review

 Exam boards must make mark schemes available to schools and colleges before their deadline for accepting reviews.

 Schools and colleges can also ask exam boards to give them access to marked AS and A level scripts.
 This can help them decide whether or not to ask for a review.

 Exam boards set a deadline for the receipt of requests for returned scripts.
 When asked by a school or college to do so, by their deadline, they must provide a copy of the student’s marked script in time for the school or college to decide whether to ask for the marking to be reviewed.
 Where a school or college wants a review completed quickly, due to the timescales imposed by university admissions arrangements, an exam board may offer a different approach.